6thquake/react-material/docs/src/pages/demos/tables/tables.md

 You can customize the look and feel of the table by overriding the styles of the `TableCell` component.

 {{"demo": "pages/demos/tables/CustomizedTable.js"}}

+## Awesome Table

+* Drag to change each columns' width
+* Lock columns when scrolling the horizontal scroll bar
+* Drag to change position among columns
+* Download the table data into a csv file
+* Fuzzy matching data

+{{"demo": "pages/demos/tables/AwesomeTable.js"}}

+## No Data Table

+Show "No data is available" or someting else you specified when table have no data.

+{{"demo": "pages/demos/tables/NoDataTable.js"}}

+## Cross Table

+Cross tabulation is a method to quantitatively analyze the relationship between multiple variables.

+#### When you can use cross tabulation
+Cross tabulation is usually performed on categorical data — data that can be divided into mutually exclusive groups.

+An example of categorical data is the region of sales for a product.
+Typically, region can be divided into categories such as geographic area (North, South, Northeast, West, etc) or state (Andhra Pradesh, Rajasthan, Bihar, etc).
+The important thing to remember about categorical data is that a categorical data point cannot belong to more than one category.

+Cross tabulations are used to examine relationships within data that may not be readily apparent.
+Cross tabulation is especially useful for studying market research or survey responses.
+Cross tabulation of categorical data can be done with through tools such as SPSS, SAS, and Microsoft Excel.

+{{"demo": "pages/demos/tables/CrossTabulation.js"}}

 ## Advanced use cases